Dealing With Fruit Tree Pests and Diseases

 Another product which will assist you in keeping your plants healthy is the copper-based fungicide Liqui-Cop, a replacement for lime-sulfur spray and Bordeaux Mixture.
 This gives excellent control of common fungal diseases (such as peach leaf curl) on fruit, nut and citrus trees.
 Use this when the leaves fall to help eliminate many of the pathogens and prevent their return the following year.
 Make a second spraying in the spring or late winter, just before the buds begin to swell.
 It can be mixed with a horticultural oil, allowing you to double your results with only one spraying.

 Good housekeeping will go a very long way in keeping fruit trees healthy.
 Leaf diseases come back the next year because the spores will survive the winter in the ground.
 If diseased leaves fall off the tree and decompose on the ground, the spores will overwinter there and will infect next year's leaves.
 Remove diseased leaves and you break the cycle.
 After dormancy, sweep up all litter from underneath the trees and plants, and dispose of it, do not add it to the compost pile.
+Replace it with something useful (seaweed is good, we get that at the boat landings.)

 The Gardener's Guide to Common Sense Pest Control.